 Fescue grass has dark green narrow leaves and has a higher shade tolerance than any other cool-season grass.
 This is because it has deep roots so it can stay a more constant and even temperature and isn’t as exposed to the elements.

 Yep, like the genre of music.
 This greenish-blue grass is very shade-tolerant as well.
-It can also survive with minimal sunlight, only requiring about four hours a day, with room for less every once in a while.
+It can also survive with minimal sunlight, requiring about four hours a day, with room for less every once in a while.

-Bluegrass is also a fairly fast-growing grass with sprouts in as little as five days.
+Bluegrass is also a fast-growing grass with sprouts in as little as five days.
 The grass will be quite noticeable in about two weeks which is great for grass that grows in the shade, which tends to take longer.

-This thick grass is surprisingly soft and luscious.
+This thick grass is soft and luscious.
 It is another warm-season grass that needs about six hours of sunlight each day.
 The cultivator with this type of grass matters a lot.
 So do your research on those.

 Now if you have a cold climate and get a lot of shade, zoysia may not do the best.
-But if you are somewhere in the middle and want the grass to grow under your trees, then it can definitely thrive in your yard.
+But if you are somewhere in the middle and want the grass to grow under your trees, then it can thrive in your yard.

-It may be a funny name, but this creeping grass can survive a lot.
+Centipede may be a funny name, but this creeping grass can survive a lot.
 It is a warm-season grass that has a lot of spunk.
 It needs at least six hours of sunlight a day but survives just as well as a centipede does.

 The grass gives a nice carpet of grass which just may prevent other grass and weeds from growing.
 So make sure that it is what you want before you plant the seed or else you won’t be able to experiment.